spineo/ansible-aws-instance/README.md

 ansible-playbook -i inventories/ec2-instance playbooks/ec2-instance.yml
 ```

-Navigating to the _EC2 Dashboard_ you can check the status of the running instance:
+Navigating to the _EC2 Dashboard_ you can check the status of the instance (in this case _TestInstance_):

 ![Running Instance](images/running_instance.png)